Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 In {{site.konnect_short_name}} can configure and manage multiple authentication strategies across various API products and their versions, allowing you to apply distinct authentication scopes for different API versions.

 This section will introduce you to the functionality portal product versions using Dynamic client registration (DCR).
-Using the Application Registration API, you can manage multiple APIs and configure different DCRs on a per API product basis.
+Using the Application Registration API, you can manage multiple APIs and configure a different DCR on a per API product basis.

 Using the [`product-versions`](/konnect/api/portal-management/latest/#/Portal%product%version/#/create-portal-product-version) endpoint, you can link authentication strategies with your API products.